BagarraoEduardo/SDL2-CPP-test/README.md

 ## My experience

-Doing this project for the application increased my motivation even more!
 Working with C++ feels exciting and challenging!

 ## What could be improved